Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Li-Yorke chaos

 Then $G_0$ is a subgroup of $G$. \end{proof}

-In \cite{AY1980}, Auslander and Yorke proved that for a compact dynamical system if it is minimal (that is, it does not contain any proper closed invariant subsets) then it is either equicontinuous or sensitive.
-We have the following dichotomy of equicontinuity and sensitivity for continuous endomorphisms of completely metrizable groups. \begin{thm} Let $T\in\eend(G)$.
+Auslander and Yorke proved in~\cite{AY1980} that if a compact dynamical system is minimal (that is, it does not contain any proper closed invariant subsets), then it is either equicontinuous or sensitive.
+We also have the following dichotomy of equicontinuity and sensitivity for continuous endomorphisms of completely metrizable groups. \begin{thm} Let $T\in\eend(G)$.
 Then $T$ is either equicontinuous or sensitive. \end{thm} \begin{proof} Let $e$ be the identity of $G$.
 We have the following two cases: